 Over in the junior zone, there is a pre-school sized play unit which is perfect for younger explorers as it includes educational games such as magnets, puzzles and an activity table.
 Other features include a huge sandpit where kids can experience an archaeological excavation to discover ‘dinosaur bones’ or use the self-powered diggers to build their own structures.
 Running through the sandpit is an old-fashioned water pump, allowing children to create dams along the creek bed while developing social skills as they play cooperatively with others.

 Meandering concrete pathways provide all-abilities access to the play equipment including an inclusive carousel and interactive musical instruments.
 UQ’s playground also features a ‘Changing Places’ accredited toilet and bathroom facilities for ultimate user comfort.
 Custom hand-carved timber and misting totems can be found throughout the entire playscape which provides tactile and sensory experiences.

 A stand-out feature of this playspace is the magic that can be found everywhere you look – from mathematical equations to inspiring quotes, images of some of the finest thinkers of our time and wandering pathways to explore.
-Sensory elements abound; from the musical instruments adding a beautiful layer of sound to the playspace, to the use of different ground surfacing materials to feel and investigate.
+Sensory elements abound; from the musical instruments adding a beautiful layer of sound to the playspace, to the use of different ground surfacing materials to feel and investigate and the dinosaur fossil dig.
 There is something new to discover with every visit.